ActMem: Bridging the Gap Between Memory Retrieval and Reasoning in LLM Agents

 \subsection{Memory Fact Extraction}

 Raw dialogue history often contains redundancy and noise that hinder effective reasoning.
 To address this, we first compress the raw history $\mathcal{D}$ into a set of atomic memory facts $\mathcal{F}$.
-We employ an LLM-based information extractor to parse the dialogue and generate declarative sentences containing key entities and facts following~\cite{LightMem}.
-We define a extraction function $f_{\text{ext}}(\cdot)$ powered by an LLM to map raw dialogues into a set of atomic facts $\mathcal{F}$.
+We use an LLM-based information extractor to parse the dialogue and generate declarative sentences containing key entities and facts following~\cite{LightMem}.
+During extraction, we resolve pronouns in person or place mentions to explicit entities, and normalize relative time expressions into absolute timestamps based on the dialogue time.
+We define an extraction function $f_{\text{ext}}(\cdot)$ powered by an LLM to map raw dialogues into a set of atomic facts $\mathcal{F}$.
 For each dialogue turn $(u_t, a_t)$, we extract a subset of facts:

 where $p_{\text{ext}}$ denotes the extraction prompt designed to identify entities and events.
 The global fact set is the union of all turns: $\mathcal{F} = \bigcup_{t=1}^N \mathcal{F}_t$.
 Unlike traditional summarization which compresses the entire context into a single paragraph, our method focuses on \textit{atomicity}.
 This granular extraction serves as the foundation for subsequent causal mining.